Elena Gilbert: Season 8

 In the final episode, Elena makes an appearance.
 When a weakened Bonnie dies from the sounding bell, she meets Elena in a dream-like forest.
 Elena hugs her and wonders if she really has died.
-Enzo appears and says it isn't her time and takes Bonnie back to the world of the living.
+Enzo appears and says it is not her time and takes Bonnie back to the world of the living.
 When Bonnie wakes up, it was Stefan who resuscitated her.
 Elena, asleep, is then taken to the Mystic Falls High School by Katherine and places her in the boiler room.
-Stefan tries to rescue Elena, but Katherine had Kai spell the boiler room, so that Elena can't be taken out of the room.
+Stefan tries to rescue Elena, but Katherine had Kai spell the boiler room, so that Elena cannot be taken out of the room.
 After Bonnie had deflected the hellfire back into the bell, Bonnie passes out.
 Elena wakes up and wanders the school.
 Stefan meets up with her.
 It looks like Bonnie has died, but in fact Elena is still sleeping and Stefan's ghost came to visit her in her dream.
 He had taken the place of killing Katherine instead of Damon, since Damon is human after Stefan gave him the cure.
 He came to say goodbye.
-After a tearful hug and saying goodbye, Stefan goes into afterlife.
+After a tearful hug and saying goodbye, Stefan goes into the afterlife.
 Elena finally wakes up because Bonnie has broken the spell over her.
 Elena reunites with Damon and the rest of the gang.
 Elena gives Caroline the message Stefan whispered into her ear, saying he did hear her voice message and will love her forever.
 In the epilogue, Elena continued to study at medical school.
 After finishing her education, she went back to Mystic Falls and lived together with Damon, happily married for a long time.
 After living out her life, she crosses over to the afterlife where she finally reunites with her parents, Aunt Jenna and Uncle John.

 Post-season 8

 The penultimate episode of The Originals, "The Tale of Two Wolves", features Elijah and Hope Mikaelson visiting Mystic Falls, where the window of a doctor's office reads "Elena Salvatore, MD", showing that Elena established her own medical practice.

+The third season of Legacies reveals that Elena re-built her childhood home and is living there with her husband Damon, and daughter Stefanie.